Mwiche96/OhMyGrid/docs/starter-kit.md

 </figcaption>
 </div>

 This starter kit empowers you how to map your first line of the electrical transmission grid.
 If you ever get stuck with the Starter Kit or would like to provide feedback, please contact us via our [community chat](https://discord.gg/fBw7ARTUeR) or [via email](mailto:MapYourGrid@openenergytransition.org).
-A MapYourGrid member will help you finish your first line and set up your environment.
+A MapYourGrid community member will help you finish your first line and set up your environment.

-For professional large scale grid mapping, editing lines and visualizing the total electrical grid in your editor we recommend JOSM.
-However, if you only want to add small changes, edits, notes or fixme tags, the iD editor in combination with OpenInframap and MapComplete might be the ideal tools.
-These tools also provide much better usability for field mapping tasks if you want to validate data.
+We recommend JOSM for professional, large-scale grid mapping and to inspect the electrical grid.
+However, if you only want to make minor edits or leave notes without installing anything, the iD editor in combination with Open Infrastructure Map and MapComplete is a better choice.
+These tools also offer enhanced usability for field mapping tasks and data validation.

-Click on one of the two Starter-Kits you would like to start with:
+Get started by clicking on one of the OpenStreetMap editors:

 <div>
-  <a href="#josm-starter-kit" style="display: inline-block; padding: 10px 15px; background-color: #2050a0; color: white; text-decoration: none; font-size: 18px; border-radius: 8px;">JOSM Starter-Kit for Large Scale Mapping</a> </br>
+  <a href="#josm-starter-kit" style="display: inline-block; padding: 10px 15px; background-color: #2050a0; color: white; text-decoration: none; font-size: 18px; border-radius: 8px;"><strong>JOSM Starter-Kit</strong> - Large Scale Mapping</a></br>

-  <a href="#id-and-mapcomplete-starter-kit" style="display: inline-block; padding: 10px 15px; background-color: #2A6D3C; color: white; text-decoration: none; font-size: 18px; border-radius: 8px; margin-top: 6px;">iD and MapComplete Starter-Kit for Small Scale Mapping and Field Mapping</a>
+  <a href="#id-starter-kit" style="display: inline-block; padding: 10px 15px; background-color: #2A6D3C; color: white; text-decoration: none; font-size: 18px; border-radius: 8px; margin-top: 6px;"><strong>iD Starter-Kit</strong> - Small Scale and Field Mapping</a></br>

+  <a href="#mapcomplete-starter-kit" style="display: inline-block; padding: 10px 15px; background-color: #2A6D3C; color: white; text-decoration: none; font-size: 18px; border-radius: 8px; margin-top: 6px;"><strong>MapComplete Starter-Kit</strong> - Mapping Missing Tags</a>

 </div>

 ## <div class="stradegy-header">JOSM Starter Kit</div></h3>